-Also in the area is Anahuacalli museum, which houses Diego Rivera’s collection of Aztec sculptures in a kind of replica Aztec building that he had built as a workshop.
+Also inearby is Anahuacalli museum, which houses Diego Rivera’s collection of Aztec sculptures in a kind of replica Aztec building that he had built as a workshop.

 There are some little green buses that will transport you from the metro to where you want to go.
-Be prepared to have to have a row of Mexican children sit in silence staring at you with big wide eyes, should you use this method.
+If you use this method, be prepared to have to have a row of Mexican children sit in silence staring at you with big wide eyes.

 My airbnb turned out to be a huge room in a big, old colonial-style building.
 The area is full of these types of houses.
 My hosts were a nice old couple but they spoke to me very fast and I spent a lot of time nodding, smiling and hoping they weren’t telling me anything too sad.
 First lesson: My Spanish is not as good as I thought it was.